pyeventsourcing/kurrentdbclient/README.md

 ## Synopsis<a id="synopsis"></a>

-The `KurrentDBClient` class can be imported from the `kurrentclient` package.
+The `KurrentDBClient` class can be imported from the `kurrentdbclient` package.

 Probably the three most useful methods of `KurrentDBClient` are: